Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 5 : How is the AUI developed and evaluated?

 \subsection{Design approach}

-Although the design methodology for AUI is an important part of developing adaptive systems, the literature was disappointingly scant on this matter.
-According to our findings, only 69\% of articles reported the design approach they used to develop adaptable interfaces.
-Of these, 21\% followed a \emph{model-driven approach}, and only 3\% were based on a \emph{user-centred design approach}.
-An \emph{iterative design approach} and \emph{inclusive design approach} were used by 2\% each.
-Given that the model-driven approach is overall better suited for devising an AUI \cite{Akiki2014,Vasilyeva2005}, the popularity of employing the model-driven approach in developing the AUI is expected.
-Among the studies using a model-driven approach, we looked for the types of models used to design the AUI, and we identified: the context model (S5); user model (S19, S36 and S42); ontology model (S1); personalisation model (S10); player model (S14); adaptation model (S20); user behaviour model (S14); among others.
-The context model and user model are the models most cited in different solutions.
+Although the design methodology for AUIs plays a crucial role in their development, the included literature is disappointingly scant on this matter.
+According to our findings, only 69\% of articles included in our SLR reported the specific design approaches they employed to create adaptable interfaces.
+Of these, 21\% followed a \emph{model-driven approach} \citep{soley2000omg}, and only 3\% were based on a \emph{user-centred design approach} \citep{abras2004user}.
+An \emph{iterative design approach} \citep{iterative} and \emph{inclusive design approach} \citep{coleman1999inclusive} were used by 2\% each.
+In conventional programming practices, developers typically construct software by manually composing lines of code within a programming language.
+In contrast, the model-driven approach involves the utilisation of graphical or textual models that depict the intended behaviour and structure of the system.
+Subsequently, these models undergo automated transformations to generate executable code \citep{soley2000omg}.
+Given the inherent benefits a model-driven approach provides, such as enhanced traceability, technology independence, and the ability to perform comprehensive outcome evaluations for the AUI \mbox{\citep{Akiki2014, Vasilyeva2005}}, we expect that the utilisation of model-driven approaches in the development of AUIs will gain significant popularity in the academic community and beyond.

+In our investigation of studies employing a model-driven approach, we examined the various types of models utilised in the design of AUI.
+Our analysis reveals a spectrum of models, including the context model (S5), user model (S19, S36, and S42), ontology model (S1), personalisation model (S10), player model (S14), adaptation model (S20), and user behaviour model (S14).
+Notably, the context model and user model emerged as the most frequently referenced models across different solutions.